nathanhsjc/azure-network-protocols/README.md

 </p>
 <p>
-Now that tue rule has been created, in the Windows virtual machine you will be able to observe that "Request timed out" will populate in PowerShell.
+Now that the rule has been created, in the Windows virtual machine you will be able to observe that "Request timed out" will populate in PowerShell.
 Wireshark will show (no response found) meaning that the rule has now went into effect.
 To cancel this, go back into the Inbound security rules of the Linux virtual machine in azure and click the trash can on the 290 rule to delete it.
 The rule will be deleted and the pinging will now succeed.
 <b />

 <p>